Back to YlG intro text

 Behaviour

-The YLG spends the greater part of most days around the lake.
-Very occasionally it is absent for an entire day but, typically, it is present throughout the daylight hours or disappears for no more than an hour.
-This tendency to remain solitary around a large water-body through the day is rather characteristic of some Yellow-legged Gulls.
-Most inland-wintering Herring Gulls and Lesser Black-backs, for example, gather in large assemblies at or close to feeding sites such as refuse tips or at nearby loafing sites through the daylight hours, before moving in the late afternoon to form even larger gatherings at roost sites at reservoirs, lakes and gravel-pits.
-YLGs do certainly join feeding assemblies of large gulls at refuse tips and join traditional overnight roosts but the rather solitary daytime attachment of at least some YLGs to particular lakes was noted by R. A. Hume as long ago as the mid-1970s, when observing michahellis at Chasewater, in Staffs, (though at that time the true identity of these 'yellow-legged gulls' with dark mantle and very white head in mid-winter was not yet established) British Birds (1978) 71: 338-345.
+The YLG is very much a loner and spends the greater part of most days around the lake, where it loafs, feeds and even roosts alone.
+Very occasionally it is absent for an entire day but, typically, it is present throughout the day or disappears for no more than an hour.
+Most inland-wintering gulls gather in large assemblies at or close to feeding sites such as refuse tips or at nearby loafing sites through the daylight hours, before moving in the late afternoon to form even larger gatherings at roost sites at reservoirs, lakes and gravel-pits.
+YLGs certainly join feeding assemblies of large gulls at refuse tips and join traditional overnight roosts but rather solitary daytime behaviour of at least some YLGs, at least during daylight hours, has been noted before, for example by R. A. Hume as long ago as the mid-1970s, when observing michahellis at Chasewater, in Staffs, (though at that time the true identity of these 'yellow-legged gulls' with dark mantle and very white head in mid-winter was not yet established) British Birds (1978) 71: 338-345.

 During the periods it has been under observation, the Kingsbury bird has spent 80% of its time simply ‘loafing’.
-It favours a particular ‘boating pontoon’, where it rests down on its haunches and frequently sleeps with its bill and forehead tucked under its scapulars (Figure 4).
-In warm weather it sometimes holds its bill open, apparently using 'panting' as a cooling technique (Figure 5; July 2013, 24oC).
+It favours a particular ‘yachting pontoon’, where it rests down on its haunches and frequently sleeps with its bill and forehead tucked under its scapulars (Figure 11).
+In warm weather it sometimes holds its bill open, apparently using 'panting' as a cooling technique (Figure 12; July 2013, 24oC).

 Yelow-legged Gull resting